GCamanes/MangaReaderApp-React-Native/README.md

 # MangaReaderApp-React-Native
-Personal project : app to read manga scans from a database created on Cloud Firestore (Firebase)
+Personal project : manga reading app working on Android and iOS.
+Both app are connected to a [Firebase](https://firebase.google.com) project witch allow them to access a NoSQL database ([Cloud Firestore](https://firebase.google.com/products/firestore/)).
+Database is in this format : mangas > manga > chapters > chapter > pages > page.url

 ## Login screen
 > Login with mail and password and remember me option.